 Who Is Emilia Clarke?

 Emilia Clarke was born in London, England, in 1987.
-She developed an interest in acting at a young age, and after graduating from secondary school attended the renowned Drama Centre London.
-After landing various small roles on television, Clarke's big break came in 2011 when she was cast in the role of Daenerys Targaryen in the HBO hit series Game of Thrones.
-Since then she has appeared on Broadway and has been cast in lead roles in several films.
+She developed an interest in acting at a young age, and after graduating from secondary school she attended the renowned Drama Centre London.
+Following various small roles on television, Clarke's big break came in 2011 when she landed the role of Daenerys Targaryen in the HBO hit series Game of Thrones.
+Since then she has starred on Broadway and been cast in films like Solo: A Star Wars Story.